grace5829/grace5829/README.md

 <div> Budget Tracking: Keep a close eye on your event expenses with integrated budget management features.</div>

-<h4>Current Progress:</h4>
-I've successfully implemented CRUD APIs for guests and recently finished the backend APIs for guest and events.
-I also have the basic front-end layout to show all events/guest with the ability to edit/add guest to an event.
-I am now working on showing guest for specifc events.
-Join me on this exciting journey to create the ultimate event planning tool!

-4/1- I can display guests for specific events and automatically link newly created guests to the corresponding event.
-Next, I am working on creating/editing  events.
-4/11- Ability to add/edit events is up and working!
-I also added a expenese table and backend routes to start the next addition to the application.
-Now I am working on adding expenses on the front end.

-<h4>Learning Python and Flask:</h4>
-Currently, I'm navigating the intricacies of Python and Flask to enhance Travel Hub's functionality.
-The initial hurdle of setting up my development environment has been overcome, and now I'm enjoying the process of building and expanding the project.

 <h3 align="left">Connect with me:</h3>
 📫e-mail: grace5829@gmail.com
 <p align="left">